Rock Band: Reintroduction for eighth-generation consoles (2015–current)

 Rigopulos stated at his keynote at the 2014 Penny Arcade Expo East that the studio had plans to bring Rock Band to eighth-generation consoles "at some point" and with "guns blazing".
 Rigopulos states that the studio was "waiting for just the right moment in the new generation of consoles to bring it back".
 Following two sets of unexpected DLC releases in early 2015 as a survey sent to Rock Band fans, the industry started to speculate that Harmonix was looking to revive the series.
 Bloomberg reported that Harmonix was working on a new version of Rock Band for the next-generation of consoles in late February.

 Rock Band 4 was officially announced in March 2015, for release later in October 2015 on the PlayStation 4 and Xbox One.
 Rock Band 4 supported nearly all previous content released for the series, including imports from the Rock Band 3 and all prior official DLC.
 Initially Rock Band 4 was released in partnership with Mad Catz for production of the instrument peripherals and co-publishing, but the game did not sell as well as expected leading to a loss for Mad Katz, who subsequently terminated the agreement by June 2016 and temporarily had entered a period of bankruptcy.
 Harmonix switched to Performance Designed Products (PDP) to continue hardware manufacturing and co-publishing with the release of the "Rivals" expansion for Rock Band 4.
 Harmonix attempted to crowdfund the development of Rock Band 4 for personal computers through Fig (which Harmonix's Rigopulos had become a board member of), but this failed to meet the target goal, though Harmonix had not ruled out other means to bring the series to personal computers through other means.
-Harmonix continues to support Rock Band 4 with weekly DLC and, with the introduction of its "Rivals" gameplay mode, eight-week seasonal challenges for players to earn new cosmetics, and as of April 2020, supports over 2,800 songs.
+Harmonix continued to support Rock Band 4 with weekly DLC through January 2024 and with the introduction of its "Rivals" gameplay mode, eight-week seasonal challenges for players to earn new cosmetics.